Nishannb/readest/README.md

 ## License

-Readest is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+BrightPal is free software built on top of the Readest project.
+You can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the [LICENSE](LICENSE) file for details.

 The following libraries and frameworks are used in this software: